Buyout firm Apollo to acquire stake in energy storage operator Broad Reach

 By David French

-NEW YORK, Nov 22 (Reuters) - Apollo Global Management APO.N has agreed to buy a 50% stake in Broad Reach Power from its existing owners, the parties said, a deal which will result in up to $400 million of capital being invested in the U.S. energy storage and renewables company to fund expansion.
+NEW YORK, Nov 22 (Reuters) - Apollo Global Management APO.N has agreed to buy a 50% stake in Broad Reach Power from its existing owners, the parties said, a deal that will result in up to $400 million of capital being invested in the U.S. energy storage and renewables company.

+Apollo is paying $320 million for its Broad Reach stake, EnCap Energy Transition Managing Partner Shawn Cumberland told Reuters.
+EnCap will also keep $30 million of cash currently on Broad Reach's balance sheet.

+As part of the deal, both Apollo and EnCap will put in up to $200 million of capital, to finance new Broad Reach projects, Cumberland added.

-Houston-based Broad Reach owns or is constructing around 1.4 gigawatts hours of energy storage capacity and a 21 gigawatt portfolio of utility-scale wind, solar and energy storage power projects across the United States.
+Houston-based Broad Reach owns or is constructing around 1.4 gigawatt hours of energy storage capacity and a 21 gigawatt portfolio of utility-scale wind, solar and energy storage projects across the United States.

 While renewable power has grown to 20% of the U.S. generation mix, effective energy storage capabilities are needed so that power can be supplied when the sun is not shining or the wind is not blowing.